Elis Paprika: 2009: Express

-2010-2011: Maldito
+2010–2011: Maldito

 After differences with her bandmates, Elis decided in early 2010, in the middle of promoting Express, not to continue working with the same musicians in her band.
 They went their separate ways and Elis went back to being a solo artist.
 This interrupted the promotion of Express.

 Luke Castillo came back to play and support Elis on guitars, and had a major role in putting a band back together.
 Luke invited Paul Richards to play bass, and two other members of the band Aurum from Guadalajara, Vela and Luis Angel, to play guitar and drums respectively.

 In May 2010, Elis moved to Mexico City in order to continue and better the handling of her career and to promote future plans.
 Working with Zepeda Bros.
-Elis decided to finally use the songs that had been recorded a year before, and since these songs had been on hold for over a year, it was decided to released them as one LP, instead of the two EPs they were originally meant for.
+Elis decided to finally use the songs that had been recorded a year before, and since these songs had been on hold for over a year, it was decided to release them as one LP, instead of the two EPs they were originally meant for.
 It was because of all the time that these songs were on hold, that she named the LP Maldito, which in Spanish means "Cursed".

 Meanwhile, Elis began to make new acoustic performances of her songs in unplugged shows, featuring Ernesto "Arbol" Licona, and Ana Lía Perez, on guitars.
 Ernesto Licona has been constantly playing guitar on Elis’ performances ever since.

 That August, Vela and Luis Angel retook their labors with Aurum, and Elis invited Raul "Rul" Velazquez to play guitar, and Jimmy Strike, from the band Cherry Strike from Guadalajara to play drums.
 With this lineup, Elis played the 212 Festival by RMX, in Guadalajara Jalisco, Mexico, on September 12, 2010.
 This concert marked the beginning of her "Maldito Tour".